raja-vardhan/kvstore-deadlock-policies/README.md

 ### Lessons Learned

 - **Batching** was the most powerful optimization for throughput.
-- **Goroutine management** was crucial: too few, reduced performance; too many, induced contention and GC overhead.
+- **Goroutine management** was very crucial: having too few goroutines, reduced the performance; whereas too many of them, induced contention and GC overhead.
-- **Go’s runtime** made rapid prototyping easy, but careful tuning was required to sustain performance under high concurrency.
+- **Sync map** was not very helpful in this implementation.

+### Optimizations that worked well

+- Batching
+- Brokers and multiple workload generators

 ### What Didn’t Work

 - **Single-request RPCs** were far too slow.
+- Concurrent Map did not boost the performance as expected since the operations are executed in separate goroutines as the locks are held for a very short amount of time.

 ### Future Directions

 - Integrate **gRPC** or **raw TCP** for lower RPC latency.
 - Implement a **sharded** or **lock-free map** to reduce write-side contention and improve scalability.
-- Explore **advanced networking** options like **RDMA** to bypass kernel networking stacks for ultra-low latency.
+- Substitute the default `gob` encoding with a **custom encoding** for a fixed workload.

 ### Team Contributions